Dorset Wedding Photographer

 The golden glow of Shaftesbury’s Gold Hill or the quaint cottages of Abbotsbury and Milton Abbas provide timeless images of English rural life.

 Dorset’s rich literary connections make it even more special.
 The county has inspired Thomas Hardy, one of England’s greatest writers, who based many of his novels on real-life Dorset locations.
 Max Gate, Hardy’s former home, and the landscapes of ‘Tess of the d’Urbervilles’ and ‘Far from the Madding Crowd’ imagine having the same inspiration for your wedding.
 Historic buildings such as Lulworth Castle, Athelhampton House, and Highcliffe Castle add grandeur and elegance to Dorset’s landscape.
-Many of these sites have witnessed centuries of history, making them fascinating places to explore and photograph, many weddings become part of that history as they are now phenomenal wedding venues.
+Many of these sites have witnessed centuries of history, making them fascinating places to explore and photograph.
+Many weddings become part of that history as they are now phenomenal wedding venues.

 The diversity of Dorset’s landscapes allows for a variety of photographic styles.
 The county’s mix of coast, countryside, and historic architecture means every location offers something different.